Online Guide for Newcomers to Prince Edward Island - Canada

 - If you are planning to travel outside of the province or country for more than one month

-The Health Card has an expiry date and needs to be renewed every five years.
+The Health Card has an expiry date and needs to be renewed before it expires.
+The card is valid for five years.

 You should apply for your PEI Health Card as soon as possible after you arrive in PEI.
 Each person has to have an individual card.

-You must present your card each time you need health care services at a doctor's office or the hospital.
+You must present your card each time you need health care services at a doctor's or a nurse practitioner's office, or the hospital.

 Applying for a PEI Health Card